fair-acc/chart-fx/README.md

 ```

 ### Eclipse
-The following has been tested with eclipse-2019-03 and uses the m2e Maven Plugin.
-Other versions or IDEs might work simillar.
+The following has been tested with eclipse-2019-03 and uses the m2e maven plugin.
+Other versions or IDEs might work similar.
 Import the repository using `Import -> Existing Maven Project`.
-This should import the parent project and the four subprojects.
+This should import the parent project and the four sub-projects.
 Unfortunately, since chartfx does not use the jigsaw module system, but javafx does, running the samples using 'run as Java Application' will result in an error complaining about the missing JavaFX runtime.
 As a workaround we include a small helper class `de.gsi.samples.util.LaunchJFX`, which can be called with 'run as Java Application' and which launches the sample application.
 It accepts a class name as an argument, so if you edit the run configuration and put `${java_type_name}` as the argument, it will try to start the class selected in the project explorer as a JavaFX application.